PennyLaneAI/pennylane/doc/plugins/overview.rst

     _operator_map = {'CNOT': cnot_function, 'PauliX': X_function}

-where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~.PauliX`.
+where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~.ops.PauliX`.
 The functions in the dictionary can be of any form you like, and can exist in the plugin within the same file, separate files, or may even be imported from a different library.
 As long as the corresponding key representing the supported operator is there, OpenQML will allow that operation to be placed on the device.

 For a better idea of how the ``_operator_map`` and ``_observable_map`` work, refer to the two reference plugins.